On decoder-only architecture for speech-to-text and large language model integration: Introduction

+We thoroughly investigate various practical aspects of our proposed model, such as selecting the appropriate acoustic compressor, attention mask, and fine-tuning methods.
+Additionally, we apply the proposed model to the task of translating speech in 13 different languages into English (EN) text and compare its performance against a strong baseline on CoVoST dataset.
+Finally, we demonstrate that the decoder-only model, even trained from scratch using only speech-text paired data, exhibits significant potential and several advantages over the commonly employed encoder-decoder architecture in speech processing.
 In this work, our contribution can be summarized as follows: \begin{itemize} \item We introduce an efficient end-to-end integration method called Speech-LLaMA, which effectively integrates existing text-based large language models with speech processing.
-Through the utilization of Speech-LLaMA, we have achieved substantial improvements in translation performance compared to strong baselines on various speech translation tasks. \item We investigate various practical aspects of the proposed speech-LM integrations that are crucial for enhancing performance.
-These aspects include audio duration compression, attention mask selection, and fine-tuning strategy. \item On large, diverse and real-world data, we show that the decoder-only architecture can be as competitive as the encoder-decoder architecture for speech-to-text tasks.
+We have achieved substantial improvements in translation performance compared to strong baselines on various speech translation (ST) tasks. \item We investigate various practical aspects of the proposed speech-LLM integrations that are crucial for enhancing performance.
+These aspects include acoustic compression of the acoustic feature, attention mask selection, and fine-tuning strategy. \item On large, diverse and real-world data, we show that the decoder-only architecture can be as competitive as the encoder-decoder architecture for speech-to-text tasks.
 We show that decoder-only to also be more parameter efficient. \end{itemize}